-UTMD completed the purchase of exclusive U.S. distribution rights for the Filshie Clip System from CooperSurgical, Inc. (CSI) on February 1, 2019, after which CSI no longer sells the Filshie Clip System and UTMD distributes the Filshie Clip System directly to clinical facilities in the U.S. The \$21,000 purchase price represents an identifiable intangible asset which will be straight-line amortized and recognized as part of G&A expenses over the 4.75 year remaining life of the prior CSI distribution agreement with Femcare.
-The agreement will be fully amortized in 4th quarter 2023.
+UTMD completed the purchase of exclusive U.S. distribution rights for the Filshie Clip System from CooperSurgical, Inc. (CSI) on February 1, 2019, after which CSI no longer had the right to sell the Filshie Clip System and UTMD distributed the Filshie Clip System directly to clinical facilities in the U.S. The \$21,000 purchase price represented an identifiable intangible asset which was straight-line amortized and recognized as part of G&A expenses over the 4.75 year remaining life of the prior CSI distribution agreement with Femcare.
+The agreement became fully amortized in 4th quarter 2023.
 As part of the agreement, UTMD also purchased the remaining CSI inventory for approximately \$2,100.